Managing Remote Mounts¶

 - nodev: The filesystem cannot contain special devices.

-options is an optional field, it is required for CIFS mounts to pass credentials.
-Following options are required for CIFS mounts:
+options is an optional field, it is required for CIFS mounts to pass credentials. the following options are required for CIFS mounts:

 - username: The username to connect to the CIFS server.